BartGrz/MonthlyExpenses/README.md

-# Monthly expenses application
+# Monthly expenses application [old project]

-* java 11
+* Java 11
-* java 10(for javaFx lib)
+* Java 10(for javaFx lib)
-* lombok 1.18.16
+* Lombok 1.18.16
-* opencsv 4.1
+* Opencsv 4.1
 * Sqlite (JDBC 3.34)
+* Maven

-#### I created this app to get more control on my expenses.
-All written in java (later I will try using hibernate framework instead of hardcoding sql commends),
-#### based on sqlite database nad user GUI created using javaFX library.
+#### I have created this app to get more control on my expenses.
+All written in java based on sqlite database and user GUI created using javaFX library.
+## * (idea will be redeveloped based on spring 5, spring boot 2 and hibernate framework)